Maximum efficiency of absorption refrigerators at arbitrary cooling power: Introduction

 where the irreversibility parameter $\Sigma>0$ depends on details of the system construction, and $t$ is the duration of the isotherm.
-This relation is exact in Brownian heat engines optimised with respect to output power~\cite{schmiedl2007efficiency,PhysRevE.92.052125,iyyappan2020efficiency} and, in general, describes the first finite-time correction to the quasi-static dissipation~\cite{sekimoto1997complementarity,PhysRevE.92.032113,cavina2017slow,martinez2016brownian, ma2019experimental}.
-Furthermore, with respect to MEGP, the LD model was shown to be equivalent to the minimally nonlinear irreversible model~\cite{holubec2020maximum}, and, for small temperature gradients, also to the linear irreversible model~\cite{PhysRevE.93.050101}.
+The low-dissipation assumption is not just a useful approximation allowing to derive explicit analytical results.
+This model exactly describes Brownian heat engines optimised with respect to output power~\cite{schmiedl2007efficiency,PhysRevE.92.052125}, which can now be realised in experiments~\cite{blickle2012realization,martinez2016brownian}.
+More generally, the low-dissipation model describes the first finite-time correction to the quasi-static dissipation, which was revealed not only in theoretical studies~\cite{sekimoto1997complementarity,PhysRevE.92.032113,cavina2017slow} but also in experiments \cite{martinez2016brownian, ma2019experimental}.
+Furthermore, with respect to MEGP, the LD model was shown to be equivalent to the minimally nonlinear irreversible model~\cite{izumida2012efficiency, izumida2013coefficient, holubec2020maximum}, and, for small temperature gradients, also to the linear irreversible model~\cite{PhysRevE.93.050101}.
 Regardless the relatively simple mathematical structure of the LD models, exact results on MEGP are so far known for LD heat engines~\cite{holubec2016maximum} and refrigerators~\cite{holubec2020maximum} only.
 Other devices such as absorption refrigerators~\cite{guo2019thermally} and heat pumps~\cite{guo2020equivalent} are still investigated numerically even when formulated within the LD setting.

 In the present paper, we consider absorption refrigerators consisting of simultaneously operating Carnot-type (internal) heat engine and refrigerator.
 We show how the MEGP for this general model follows from the MEGPs for the internal heat engine and refrigerator.
 To derive explicit results, we consider absorption refrigerators consisting of LD heat engines and refrigerators, for which expressions for MEGPs are known.
 The obtained MEGP represents a loose upper bound for efficiency of real-world absorption refrigerators, which recently experienced a renewed interest of physicists due to their potential to recycle waste heat in microscopic (quantum) devices~\cite{Levy2012,Correa2013,correa2014quantum,Brask2015,Gonzalez2017,Holubec2019}.